Licensing 2021 Chapter Russia22 February 2021

-Yes, Russian law recognises the validity of ‘perpetual’ software licences.
+Yes.
+Russian law recognises the validity of ‘perpetual’ software licences.
 In other words, the term of the software licence may be conditioned by the term of protection of the licensed software.
 And, in the event of termination or expiration of relevant software protection, the underlying licence agreement will lapse automatically.
-If the licence agreement is silent on its term, the software licence will be effective within five years starting from the signing date.
+If the licence agreement is silent on its term, the software licence will be effective within five years of the signing date.

-22. Are there any legal restrictions in your jurisdiction with respect to the restrictions a licensor can put on users of its software in a licence agreement?
+Are there legal restrictions in your jurisdiction with respect to the restrictions a licensor can put on users of its software in a licence agreement?

-The legitimate user has the right by virtue of law to record, store and enter necessary modifications to the software for functioning purposes, unless there is an agreement to the contrary.
-The legitimate use has also the right by operation of law to create a backup copy of the software for archive purposes and just in case the original copy has been lost, destroyed and become out of order, although such backup copy must be destroyed, if the software use becomes no longer legitimate.
-Under certain circumstances the legitimate user can reverse engineer or decompile the acquired software; however, all such activities shall not contradict the normal software use in commerce and unreasonably affect the interests of the author or the other rights holder.
+The legitimate user has the right under the law to record, store and enter necessary modifications to the software for functioning purposes unless there is an agreement to the contrary.
+The legitimate use has also the right by operation of law to create a backup copy of the software for archive purposes and just in case the original copy has been lost, destroyed and become out of order, although such a backup copy must be destroyed, if the software use becomes no longer legitimate.
+Under certain circumstances, the legitimate user can reverse engineer or decompile the acquired software; however, all such activities shall not contradict the normal software use in commerce and unreasonably affect the interests of the author or the other rights holder.
 The licensor’s restrictions in this regard may be implemented by contract, but they have to be in line with the valid provisions of the law.

 Royalties and other payments, currency conversion and taxes